 How to pay for your heritage travel

-Here are a few ways you can pay for your genealogy vacation:
+Here are a few ways to pay for your genealogy vacation.

 Save in advance